Pregnant Women Taking Heartburn Medication May Increase Risk Of Asthma In Children, Experts Say

 — The New Science (@NewScienceWrld) January 9, 2017

-It was reported that some medications for acid reflux “comes from a drug class that includes Tagamet, Zantac, Prilosec, Nexium and Pepcid.”
+It was reported that some medication for acid reflux “comes from a drug class that includes Tagamet, Zantac, Prilosec, Nexium and Pepcid.”

-A professor from the University of Edinburgh, Aziz Sheikh, said: “Our study reports an association between the onset of asthma in children and their mothers’ use of acid-suppressing medication during pregnancy.”
+A professor from the University of Edinburgh, Aziz Sheikh said, “Our study reports an association between the onset of asthma in children and their mothers’ use of acid-suppressing medication during pregnancy.”

 “It is important to stress that this association does not prove that the medicines caused asthma in these children and further research is needed to better understand this link.”

-Dr. Samantha Walker, who is the director of policy and research at Asthma UK, added: “It is important to stress that this research is at a very early stage and expectant moms should continue to take any medication they need under the guidance of their doctor or nurse.”
+Dr. Samantha Walker, who is the director of policy and research at Asthma UK, added, “It is important to stress that this research is at a very early stage and expectant moms should continue to take any medication they need under the guidance of their doctor or nurse.”

 “We don’t yet know if the heartburn medication itself is contributing to the development of asthma in children, or if there is a common factor we haven’t discovered yet that causes both heartburn in pregnant women and asthma in their children.”